Resi Glossary

 Best Livestreaming Equipment

-Besides the pixels and color depth, frame rate can significantly impact quality.
+Besides pixel color depth, frame rate can significantly impact video quality.
 The frame rate of a video file is the number of individual images displayed in a second.
 Most videos are at least 24 frames per second (FPS), with the standard being 30 FPS.
 Sports and livestreams with a lot of motion may require 60 FPS to appear smooth.

 A video’s bitrate—a measure of the amount of data within a single second of video—is largely determined by its resolution, frame rate, and bits per pixels.
 As mentioned before, bits per pixel or color depth is the amount of data for a single pixel.
 There is usually a higher average bits per pixel for video content with a lot of motion.

-With most broadcasters having upload bandwidth constraints, there are limits to the bitrates they can stream at as well.
+With most everyone having upload bandwidth constraints, there are limits to the bitrates you can stream at as well.
 That’s why video compressors, which reduce the file size and bitrate of videos, are crucial for livestreaming.
 Newer codecs like H.264 and H.265 can efficiently reduce the bitrate of video files without impacting their perceived quality.

 It’s important that broadcasters consider the bitrates they want to stream at before they decide on a resolution for recording video content.
 That’s because higher resolutions can be scaled down using cloud transcoding, but there’s no gain in quality trying to scale up a low-resolution file.
 Most broadcasters, therefore, choose 1080p 30 FPS for livestreaming, which usually requires a bitrate between 3000-6000 kbps.

-Resi’s Web Player makes it easy for broadcasters to set up live and on-demand streams that are high quality and resilient.
-In fact, Resi’s social streaming solution enables 1080p simulcasting to YouTube and Facebook without any additional bandwidth at the broadcast site.
-With Resi’s streaming technologies, broadcasters can achieve the highest quality stream possible without worrying about interruptions from network outages.
+Resi makes it easy to set up live and on-demand video streams that are high quality and resilient.
+In fact, Resi even enables 1080p simulcasting to YouTube and Facebook without any additional bandwidth at the broadcast site.
+With Resi’s streaming technologies, you can achieve the highest quality video stream possible without worrying about interruptions from network outages.

 Want to know our top 10 production tips?